lusaxweb/vuesax/docs/components/checkbox.md

 ## Change Icon

 Sometimes we want to change the internal icon inside the checkbox.
-To do so, we have the property `vs-icon`
+To do so, we have the property `icon`

 <vuecode md>
 <div slot="demo">